tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 1) Setting up the Kanban board.
 2) Draft the software process for the project.
 3) Discuss potential features we would like to implement during first sprint.
-4) Review member's current skills and progress.
+4) Review(review) member's current skills and progress.
 5) Discuss pull requests.

 **Decisions**